-Tess Cosad, a co-founder of Béa Fertility – which raised $1m (£730,000) in April – says the idea is not for start-ups to replace NHS fertility treatment, but to give aspiring parents additional options in the conception process.
+Tess Cosad, a co-founder of Béa Fertility – which raised $1m (£730,000) in April – says the idea is not for start-ups to replace NHS fertility treatment, but to give aspiring parents additional options in the assisted conception process.
 “Fertility is a bit like a Tube map,” she says.
 “You get on one line and depending on the stops along the way, you change line or stay on one line.”

 “Cost is paramount in this field – perhaps because fertility treatments have a reputation for high price tags.
 While customers can expect to spend a few hundred pounds, companies can be quick to compare this to the fast-multiplying costs of private healthcare.
 Béa Fertility’s kit has not yet come to market, but Tess estimates that it will cost £300, with a monthly subscription option, making it a much more affordable option.

-As well as ensuring they offer assisted conception at an affordable price, companies in this sector need to design a brand that’s attractive, but doesn’t detract from the serious topic.
+As well as ensuring they offer assisted conception at an affordable price, companies in the fertility industry need to design a brand that’s attractive, but doesn’t detract from the serious topic.
 Tess argues there’s a case for good design: “It’s hard enough making a baby.
 We don’t want the process to be anything that’s shameful.
 When you open this box, I want you to feel everything you feel for a new iPhone.
 I want you to leave it on your bathroom cabinet and be proud.”